solid-world/solid-world-dao-contracts/test-router/test-router.md

 * To set and active Carbon Project you need to call createOrUpdateCarbonProject function, passing isActive field as true.
 * Only reserve manager can execute this function
 * Only reserve tokens are accepted
 3.1.
-Call setCarbonProject function sending CarbonProject struct:
+Call createOrUpdateCarbonProject function sending CarbonProject struct:

 {
   address token; //address of ERC1155 Carbon Credit smart contract